 - Special Note to Business Majors: In order to receive credit for upper-division courses abroad, you must have already completed your Pre-Core course work at CSUSM.

 15 semester units/30 ECT units (European Credit Transfer system).
-Typically this equates to 3 or 4 classes/semester.
+Typically this equates to 3 classes/semester at 5 CSUSM units each.

 Short-term students should avail themselves of on-campus housing so they can connect to university sponsored activities while being in the center of the city.
 Visiting exchange students are encouraged to choose the catered accommodations of Priory and Quadrant Halls.
 These offer a great location near campus and the city center as well as many opportunities to interact with a wide range of students.
 All rooms are individual and come with shared kitchen/bathroom facilities per floor.
 Included in the roughly $775/month rent is a 10 meal/week plan to offset some of your need for cooking.
 You can read more about housing options on the Accommodations page.

-- Students pay their normal State University Fee to CSU San Marcos, currently $3,532/semester.
+- Students pay their normal State University Fee to CSU San Marcos, currently $3,634/semester.
 No tuition or fees due at the University of Coventry.